-In retirement, Dr. Kellogg has returned to the university to teach the courses mentioned above, as well and assisting the Agricultural Ambassadors.
-He serves as an advisor for the CAFES Open House committee.
+In retirement, Dr. Kellogg has returned to the university and serves as an advisor for the CAFES Open House committee.

 Dr. Kellogg and his wife, Debbie, have three children: Jeremy (Cal Poly graduate in Civil Engineering), Kristyn (a graduate of California State University- Fresno in Food Science), and Allison (Cal Poly graduate in Recreation, Parks, and Tourism Administration), and six grandchildren.